Upheaval Dome: Description

 There were two well-known theories as to the origin of the upheaval.
 One theory was the upheaval is a salt dome, an anticlinal structure which occurs when a salt diapir is pushed up by the weight of overlying rocks.

-The other theory is an eroded impact crater, like the much younger Meteor Crater near Winslow, Arizona.
+The currently accepted theory is an interpretation of the dome as an eroded impact crater, like the much younger Meteor Crater near Winslow, Arizona.
 In the 1990s, a team of geologists and seismologists from NASA and the University of Nevada at Reno performed a detailed study that included seismic refraction and rock mapping.
 The results of this study support the meteorite theory.
-In 2008, it was announced that shocked quartz was discovered, although this was very limited and the origin remains unresolved.
+In 2008, it was announced that shocked quartz was discovered in addition to the numerous impact-related features described by Kriens et al. in 1998.